3 December 2024

 Your contract may have a voluntary termination clause.
 This would mean that you are allowed to return the car to the dealer without needing to pay extra.
 It will also depend on the amount of debt left: you're generally allowed to do it only if you've paid more than half of the finance loan; if you've paid less, this clause is unlikely to be of use.

-Since you will no longer pay interest as part of the car finance agreement, the lender will require compensation in the form of an early exit.
+Since you will no longer pay interest as part of the car finance agreement, the lender will require compensation in the form of an early exit fee when settling car finance early.
 You’ll have to pay whatever the cheapest of the two is:

 In cases when the is less than £8,000, you may be allowed to pay the outstanding interest.

-Reach out to the finance company, asking them to provide you with a settlement figure.
-This is how much you’ll need to pay to settle the finance deal.
+Reach out to the finance company or dealership, asking them to provide you with a car finance settlement figure.
+This figure includes the remaining loan amount, interest, fees, and potential early settlement charges.
 If you’re fine with paying this, move on to the next step.

-The next step is going to the dealership to discuss the early settlement.
+The next step is going to the dealership to discuss the early settlement with the car finance company.

 If you owe more on your current loan than the actual price of the vehicle, it is known as negative equity.
+Conversely, positive equity occurs when a car's worth exceeds the remaining debt on the finance.
 For example, if you owe £10,000, but the car is worth £8,000, you will need to pay £2,000 to cover negative equity.

 Car finance with negative equity makes sense if you part-exchange your current car for another.
 The new loan will then be used to clear your debt and cover the cost of the new car.

 For a smooth transition, go to the dealership with the loan settlement and your agreement reference number prepared.
+A finance settlement letter is crucial in this process, as it ensures the finance is legally settled before the sale can proceed.
 Ask the car dealership about the protocol and simply follow their instructions.

 When you first ask the car dealer for the settlement figure, the provider will get it to you within a few days (within 12 days at most).
 After that, you'll have a set period of 10 days to pay it off.
 After that, the settlement figure becomes invalid and needs to be recalculated.